DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-24-iteration-aug-23.md

 ## Making ‘About your organisation’ like a course

 The [previous design had two calls to action](/publish-teacher-training-courses/user-research-aug-22#about-your-organisation) on one page.
 One for saving, another for publishing.
-With the publish button high up on the page there’s a risk users might use this rather than save, although we didn’t observe this in research.
+With the publish button high up on the page there’s a risk users might use this rather than save, although we did not observe this in research.

 We also needed to show what information we’d imported from UCAS about this organisation (eg contact details).
 There was not an obvious place to put this.